 The potential defenses to a voluntary manslaughter charge are similar to the defenses that a defendant might raise for other homicide charges.
-A defendant facing a voluntary manslaughter charge could attempt to prove that they didnt actually commit the crime, claim that their actions were justified, or argue that their behavior didnt meet the elements of voluntary manslaughter.
+A defendant facing a voluntary manslaughter charge could attempt to prove that they didn't actually commit the crime, claim that their actions were justified, or argue that their behavior didn't meet the elements of voluntary manslaughter.

-Self-defense defenses against a voluntary manslaughter charge work slightly differently than they would for a murder charge.
+Self-defense voluntary manslaughter defenses work slightly differently than they would for a murder charge.

 When defendants raise self-defense in a murder case, the type of self-defense they claim can be either perfect or imperfect.
 A perfect claim of self-defense occurs when there is a reasonable need for deadly force to protect ones life and involves no wrongdoing on the part of the defendant.
 An imperfect self-defense claim involves an unreasonable belief that deadly force is necessary, some bad behavior on the part of the defendant, or both.

+For example, if the defendant was the aggressor in the situation, but still had to use deadly force to protect their life, the claim of self-defense is imperfect.
+In a murder case, a successful perfect self-defense claim will result in an acquittal; an imperfect claim will usually result in a reduction to a manslaughter charge.
 In a manslaughter case, the only type of self-defense claim available is a perfect self-defense claim.
 An imperfect self-defense claim in effect is an admission that the defendant did in fact commit voluntary manslaughter.